John Oates

-John William Oates (born April 7, 1948) is an American musician, best known as half of the rock and soul duo Hall & Oates, with Daryl Hall.
-He has played rock, R&B, and soul music, acting as a guitarist, singer, songwriter, and record producer.
+John William Oates (born April 7, 1948) is an American musician, best known as half of the rock and soul duo Hall & Oates along with Daryl Hall.
+He has played rock, R&B, and soul music, serving as a guitarist, singer, songwriter, and record producer.

-Although Oates's main role in the duo is being the guitarist, he also co-wrote many of the top 10 songs that they recorded, including: "Sara Smile" (referring to Hall's then-girlfriend, Sara Allen), "She's Gone", and "Out of Touch", as well as "You Make My Dreams", "I Can't Go for That (No Can Do)", "Maneater", and "Adult Education".
+Although Oates' primary role in the duo was being the guitarist, he also co-wrote many of the top 10 songs that they recorded, including: "Sara Smile" (referring to Hall's then-girlfriend, Sara Allen), "She's Gone", and "Out of Touch", as well as "You Make My Dreams", "I Can't Go for That (No Can Do)", "Maneater", and "Adult Education".
 He also sang lead vocals on several more singles in the Hot 100, such as "How Does It Feel to Be Back", "You've Lost That Lovin' Feelin'" (a remake of the 1965 song performed by the Righteous Brothers), and "Possession Obsession".
 In 1986, Oates contributed the song "(She's the) Shape of Things to Come" on the soundtrack to the 1986 film About Last Night.
 He also co-wrote and sang backup on the song "Electric Blue", recorded by the Australian band Icehouse, which was a Billboard top 10 hit.

-Oates was inducted into the Songwriters Hall of Fame in 2004, and in 2014 was inducted into the Rock and Roll Hall of Fame, as a member of Daryl Hall & John Oates.
+Oates was inducted into the Songwriters Hall of Fame in 2004, and in 2014 was inducted into the Rock and Roll Hall of Fame, as a member of Hall & Oates.
 His memoir, Change of Seasons, was published in 2017.

-Early life
+Early life and education

-Oates was born in New York City.
-His mother, Ann De Palma, was an Italian immigrant originally from Salerno.
-His father, Al Oates, was born to an English father and Gibraltarian mother, who claimed Moroccan heritage.
-He was raised in North Wales, Pennsylvania, a suburb of Philadelphia.
+Oates was born in New York City on April 7, 1948.
+Oates's memoir states his mother was Italian, and his father was a Gibraltarian of mixed background: Spanish, Italian, Portuguese and Moorish (Berber and/or Arab).
+He was raised in North Wales in Montgomery County, Pennsylvania.

-Oates attended North Penn High School and was co-captain of the 1965-66 wrestling team his senior year and was Section 2 champion in the 127 lb weight class.
-Oates turned down wrestling scholarships and opted to attend Temple University instead because "it was in the city."
-Oates wrestled as a freshman at Temple and then "got tired of losing weight."
+He attended North Penn High School in Lansdale, Pennsylvania, where he was co-captain of the 1965-66 wrestling team his senior year and was Section 2 champion in the 127 lb weight class.
+Oates turned down college wrestling scholarships and opted to attend Temple University in North Philadelphia instead because "it was in the city."
+Oates wrestled as a freshman for the Temple Owls and then "got tired of losing weight."